cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

 When we cast from an integer type to a floating-point type, the compiler produces instructions to convert our integer representation to floating-point representation.

-Keep in mind that when we convert between integer types, we extend/truncate our integer (we often see non-zero MSBs are discarded).
+Keep in mind that when we convert between integer types, we extend/truncate our integer in order to fit it into the size of the type we are casting it to.
+Note this can lead to some strange-looking results!
-When we convert between floating-point types of different levels of precision, again the compiler helps us do the conversion, though we may lose precision if we're casting from a more precise floating-point type to a less precise one.
+For example, if we're casting from a positive `long` to an `int`, and the `long` happened to have a 1 value at the bit position corresponding to the MSB of an `int`, the result may be a negative number:

 ```c
 #include <stdio.h>